-As Internet connectivity expands its reach – not just globally but in the number of people in any locale that use the web – the browser has increased responsibility to ensure everyone with a PC and an Internet connection has a great web experience.
-IE for everyone is a statement of purpose for people from varying locales around the world as well as for people of varying visual abilities.
-IE8 has increased support for accessibility standards that benefit software that assists web browsing for the visually impaired.
-And IE8 ships in XXXX languages and locales to ensure web browsing is as familiar as the local language.
+As the Internet expands its reach – both geographically and the total number of people that use it – web browsers have an increased responsibility to ensure that everyone with a PC and an Internet connection has a great web experience.
+IE for everyone is a statement of purpose for people from locales around the world, as well as for people of varying visual abilities.
+IE8 ships in XXXX languages and locales to ensure web browsing is as familiar as the local language.
+And IE8 has increased support for accessibility standards that improve web browsing for the visually impaired.

 Accessibility

-When we talk about accessibility in the browser, we mean the set of tools that make it possible for people with disabilities to use the browser and have a great experience on the Web.
-In particular, it has been difficult for people with vision impairments to use the Web.
+When we talk about accessibility in the browser, we mean the set of assistive technologies that make it possible for people to use the browser and have a great experience on the web.
+Specifically, it has been difficult for people with vision impairments to use the web.

 People with vision impairments can use assistive technology software called screen readers to help them user computers.
-Screen readers parse the elements on the screen and read the content to the user, including the choices users have to navigate.
+Screen readers analyze the elements on the screen and read the content to the user, including the choices users have to navigate.
 Until now, it has been difficult for these tools to understand and correctly identify elements on a web page.
-Sometimes an image on a web page is a button, sometimes it’s a picture of a person, sometimes it’s an advertisement.
+For example, an image on a web page can sometimes be a button, sometimes it’s a picture of a person, and sometimes it’s an advertisement.

-IE8 includes support for two important accessibility frameworks, Accessible Rich Internet Applications (ARIA) and UIA (User Interface Automation) Express.
-ARIA is expected to become a W3C standard in 2008, and UIA Express is a .Net-based solution that is backed by Microsoft.
+IE8 includes support for two important accessibility frameworks: Accessible Rich Internet Applications (ARIA) and UIA (User Interface Automation) Express.
+ARIA is expected to become a W3C standard in 2008, and UIA Express is a .Net-based solution that is supported by Microsoft.

-IE8’s support for both frameworks gives developers of both assistive technology software and of websites the tools they need to better help those with visual impairments.
-Many assistive technologies already use Microsoft Active Accessibility (MSAA) program interfaces to get and expose program information to users.
+IE8 supports both frameworks, giving developers of both assistive technology software and of websites the tools they need to better help people with visual impairments.
+Many assistive technologies already use Microsoft Active Accessibility (MSAA) program interfaces to help users.
 IE8 will expose ARIA through MSAA, meaning that existing assistive technologies that use MSAA will be able to quickly and easily take advantage of ARIA to deliver more powerful tools that result in more accessible web sites.

 Productive for Developers

 Web developers create the amazing sites and services that define today’s web.
-In order to get these great experiences, IE has to be a great browser for developers.
+To get these great experiences, IE has to be a great browser for developers.

 IE8 makes web development easier and more efficient in ways that enhance the web experience for everyone.
 IE8 focuses on interoperability – on making it easier for developers to write one set of code that works great on many browsers.
-The browser has a new layout engine that is compliant with today’s web standards and a developer toolbar that delivers a suite of powerful tools to aid in the creation and optimization of web pages.
+IE8 has a new layout engine that is compliant with today’s web standards and a developer toolbar that delivers a suite of powerful tools to aid in the creation and optimization of web pages.

 Browser Interoperability